steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 type: post
 ---

-        Learning Vim is a waste of time; I can and will prove it! - Coworker
+        Learning Vim is a waste of time; I can prove it! - Anonymous

 I recently had a gentle discussion with a new teammate about whether or not they should learn to use Vim.
 My team uses a Vim emulator